The purpose of this policy is to promote a philosophy and practice of

 Model Breastfeeding Policy.
 Breastfeed Medicine, Volume 5, Number 3.

-contact after de-livery on duration of breastfeeding: A prospective cohort
+skin contact after delivery on duration of breastfeeding: A prospective

 - Howard C, Howard F., and Lanphear B. et al (2005) Randomized clinical trial

 of pacifier use and bottle feeding or cup feeding and their affect on

 - Marinelli, K., Burke, G, Dodd, V. (2001) A comparison of the safety of

 cup feedings and bottle feedings in premature infants whose mothers intend